Break the Bank

 Origination: Hollywood Center Studios

-Opening Spiel (Sep.-Dec.
-1985):
+Opening Spiel

 "This is our Prize Vault!
 Behind these doors is a fortune in cash, fabulous prizes, a brand-new car, and television's most exciting, fun-filled bonus game!"

-(clips of bonus round are shown)
+(clips of past bonus rounds are shown)

 "A test of knowledge will open these vault doors for one of our lucky couples as they try to...Break the Bank!"